javlocan/javlocan/README.md

 Currently I'm learning everything that expands my JavaScript fundamentals and React best practices and implementations.

 The _archived_ projects are just a part of my learning steps.
-I'm gonna tell you a story that might ring a bell.
+I'm gonna tell you a story that might ring a bell:

 ```js

 const keep_trying : boolean = () => new_project && learning && fun && interesting    // true